Xeonice/graduated-project/contents/docs/get-started/MDX.md

 ---
 import { Input, Button } from 'antd'

-# A mix of Markdown, Frontmatter and JSX
+# A mix of Markdown, Frontmatter and JSXTest

 <div style={{ display:"grid", gridGap:"10px", maxWidth:"450px" }}>